- Trust Marketing Platform

 Claim Your GBP

-If you have not already claimed the GBP for your business, you should do so immediately.
+If you have not already claimed the GBP for your business, or had a Google Business Profile service do so on your behalf, it's something you should do immediately.
 For an easy, step-by-step tutorial, you can view this blog post.
 The basic instructions are as follows:

 Google Business Profile Basics